 Sole Ownership

-Whether a couple are intending to purchase jointly due to the current climate or in the name of one party for a particular reason, it would be sensible to have a document drawn up reflecting any agreement, known as a Cohabitation or Living Together Agreement, at that time.
+Whether a couple intends to purchase jointly due to the current climate or in the name of one party for a particular reason, it would be sensible to have a document drawn up reflecting any agreement, known as a Cohabitation or Living Together Agreement, at that time.
 Such an agreement will not only deal with property shares but can also provide clarity for other matters such as who will pay what towards household bills and which contents belong to whom.

 Cohabitation law reform

-Due to the uncertainties faced by unmarried couples who are separating, Resolution, an organisation for family lawyers, is calling on its members to help shape the future of family law particularly cohabitation law reform.
+Due to the uncertainties faced by unmarried couples who are separating, Resolution, an organisation for family lawyers, is calling on its members to help shape the future of family law, particularly cohabitation law reform.

 How can Tozers help?